TheRubick/devops-exercises/topics/aws/README.md

 ### Security

 <details>
 <summary>What is the shared responsibility model?
-What AWS is responsible for and what the user is responsible for based on the shared responsibility model?</summary><br><b>
+What AWS is responsible for and what the user is responsible for based on the shared responsibility model? ✅ </summary><br><b>

 The shared responsibility model defines what the customer is responsible for and what AWS is responsible for.